maxmylyn-pantheon/workwithme.guide-myguide/index.md

 work outside of regular business hours.
 However, I have been known to take a break during the day, and wrap things up after hours.
 Availability from 11:30 to 1:30 is hit or miss.

 Late morning and early/mid afternoon are my peak productivity hours.
-I try to center meetings around my lunch break mid-day.
-After 3PM, my productivity sowly wanes into nothing as the day progresses.
+I try to schedule meetings before my lunch break mid-day, or well after my lunch break.
+After 3PM, my productivity sowly wanes into nothing as the day progresses on and on.
 Lastly, I will almost always take an espresso break sometime between 2 and 4 PM, usually 3 PM.
+That allows me to get enough energy to finish the day productively.

 The joys of remote first work is that I am also very flexible.
 I can start early or later, as needed.

 ## Communication Preferences

+Slack is your best bet to reach me during working hours.

 My email inbox is a black hole filled with marketing cruft and automated messages.
 Expect any emails to disappear and never be acknowledged, and be pleasantly surprised if they are.
-I try to listen for the Slack notification, and am on every major chatting App - Telegram, Signal, Slack, Discord, etc etc. In the 21st century, it's harder to be avoided than it is to be reached, in my opinion.
+In the 21st century, it's harder to be avoided than it is to be reached, in my opinion.

-Slack is your best bet to reach me during working hours.

 After Hours?

 I am liable to ignore my phone (unless on-call or continuing a previous task) after 7PM.
 Most importantly, I am an avid motorcyclist outside of work, so if I am riding I will be unable to respond.
-During the week I am at the gym by around 5:30, most days.
+During the week I am at the gym by around 5:30-6:30, most days.

 ## How To Know I’ve Gone To The Dark Side